blocktransfer/reg-publications/examinations/response-8.md

 org  design is  "not  a p hrase" re Russell meeting (conference) csentiments and _See also_ plan  for  share donations in TAR Letter at 66 syaing i wiill " donate my shares in the company to WhyDRS,"

+^ dofllow up with 2024 Annual Meeting of Stakeholders at https://youtu.be/3uwH2jfLCNE?t=956

+haven't  setup the i ssuer  ccom  agreement  ("standard  template") just  yet  and os we will be doing that as  the revamp

 gets also iunto  dev tooling (circa  subsubsec elsehwere)  for Football comp.
 Cross COOuntry methpsors